LOJK10292U Agricultural Value Chains in Developing Countries

 Poverty aspects and smallholders’ access to markets, including farmer cooperatives, partnerships, and outgrower schemes

-Standards and certification in agricultural value chains
+Standards, certification and sustainability in agricultural value chains

 Gender equality and equity and environmental issues in the agriculture and agribusiness development

 By focusing on agricultural value chain analysis, the course will target students that want to obtain an understanding of the mechanisms that govern agribusiness in developing countries.
 The analytical steps include mapping and characterizing agricultural-based value chains, and addressing barriers to entry, value added and distribution, upgrading opportunities, chain governance, and critical factors in the enabling environment.
 The course will be useful for professionals working in international agricultural development organizations, agribusiness research, donor organizations, public agencies, national extension services, agribusiness development services, and private agribusiness enterprises.